by Business Diamonds

 Arch.
 Serena Bartalucci: sustainability in business through WELL certification

-Low-quality buildings can make us sick (see for example the so-called “Sick Building Syndrome”) and thus can reduce our performance; in contrast, healthy, comfortable and stimulating environments can reduce absenteeism and improve performance by up to 2%.
+Poor buildings can make us sick (see for example the so-called “Sick Building Syndrome”) and thus can reduce our performance; in contrast, healthy, comfortable and stimulating environments can reduce absenteeism and improve performance by up to 2%.

 Something can and in many cases must be done.
 This is why Serena became involved in WELL certification, a movement that applies environmental science for the benefit of people’s health, well-being and performance.